xtensor-stack/xtensor/docs/source/external-structures.rst

 except you may ignore the layout and the strides in the implementation.
 However, these overloads are still required.

-Provide a stepper api
+Provide a stepper API
 ~~~~~~~~~~~~~~~~~~~~~

-The last required step is to provide a stepper api, on which are built
+The last required step is to provide a stepper API, on which are built
 iterators.

 .. code::